highchair/artinruins-com/_property/ri-braiding-machine.md

 mostrecentimage: 2013-06-01

-imagescredit: 'Contribution from the <a href="//provlibdigital.org/islandora/object/islandora%3A11427" target="_blank">Rhode Island Collection, Providence Public Library</a> and the <a href="//pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e" target="_blank">Providence Historical Aerial Viewer</a>'
+imagescredit: 'Contribution from the <a href="https://provlibdigital.org/islandora/object/islandora%3A11427">Rhode Island Collection, Providence Public Library</a> and the <a href="https://pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e">Providence Historical Aerial Viewer</a>'

 #external:
 #  - source: 'Providence Journal (permalink)'